Trax-air/swagger-tester/README.rst

 swagger-tester
 ==============

 Swagger-tester will test automatically your swagger API.
-Currently only swagger API made with connexion are supported.
+Currently only swagger API made with connexion (https://github.com/zalando/connexion) are supported.

+To run the test, swagger-tester will start a flask test server of your API.
+Then it will detect every path and actions of your API.
+And for each, it will send a request and check if the response match the swagger file specification.

 Example Usage
 -------------